- 9 nights hotel accommodation on double occupancy basis.

 Our guides are college educated locals, proficient in English and trained and licensed by local tourism authorities.
 Most importantly they are friendly and committed to deliver the best services.

-The balance and final payment is 60 days prior departure.
-The payment schedule may vary with customized and private trips on case to case basis.
-Payments made within 60 days prior departure may be subject to late fee and are required to make through wire transfer or cashier’s check.
+The balance and final payment is due 90 days prior departure.
+The payment schedule may vary with customized and private trips on case-to-case basis.
+Credit card payment attracts additional fee which ranges from 3 to 4%.
+Card holder also must be the traveler.
+We reserve the right to refuse credit card payment.
+Payment within 90 days prior departure may be subject to late fees and has to be made through wire transfer or cashier’s check.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
+While Far & High Adventure Travel does the best to ensure that your trip goes as smoothly as planned, there is always a chance of unforeseen events and conditions such as illness, accident, inclement weather, flight cancellation, missed connection, or loss of baggage etc. which may cause interruption, delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
 It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Our trip does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+Far & High's trip cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.